M4V3X/Cloud-Uploader-Scripts/README.md

 ## 💡 How It Works

-Each tool starts from the same directory where the executable is located.
+Once you run the `.exe`, it starts from the same folder where the executable is located.

-From there, it goes through the directory and all subdirectories, finds the files, and uploads them to the configured cloud storage account.
+It goes through the folder and all its subfolders, finds the files there, and starts uploading them to the configured cloud storage.

 For example: